jpniederer/readable/README.md

 npm start
 ```

 The npm install command issued from the project's root directory will install all required packages for both the client and server solutions.
-Client package's are installed via the postinstall webpack script.
+The Client's packages are installed via the postinstall webpack script of the root.
 The npm start command uses concurrently to start both the server and client.

 The server runs at http://localhost:5001/.
 The client runs at http://localhost:3000/.